 A classic Australian draught lager, recalled by many as the avour associated with the coming-of-age in Tasmania.
 Others might call it an old-school draught beer and drink it for a little of the retro-cool factor.
 A resinous hop aroma is backed up by the hint of caramelised malt and subtle fruity notes that create a traditional character.
 The bitterness is moderate and this beer nishes clean and refreshing.

 A resinous hop aroma is backed up by the hint of caramelised malt and subtle fruity notes that create a traditional character.
 The bitterness is moderate and this beer nishes clean and refreshing.

 Try it with flaky pastry Angus beef pie or a Shepherds pie topped with smooth, creamy mash.

 A classic Australian lager, traditionally brewed with Australian hops, malt and yeast.
-Clean, sharp character, exhibiting a slightly estery note and good hop bitterness.
-Try it with a grilled beef patty, caramelised onion, vintage cheddar and tomato relish on a sour dough bun.
+Clean, sharp character, exhibiting good hop bitterness.
+Try it with a grilled beef patty, caramelised onion, vintage cheddar and tomato relish on a sourdough bun.

 Cascade Premium Light

-Cascade Premium Light is brewed using a combination of pale malt and roasted barley along with aroma and bittering hops to deliver a balanced combination of avours at low alcohol.
+Cascade Premium Light is brewed using a combination of pale malt and roasted barley along with aroma and bittering hops to deliver a balanced combination of flavours at low alcohol (2.4%).

-The soft, oral, herbal hop aroma and hint of roasted character follow through to the palate, delivering a full avoured malty lager at reduced alcohol.
-The well rounded and moderately lingering bitterness provide a refreshing, clean nish.
+The soft, oral, herbal hop aroma and hint of roasted character follow through to the palate, delivering a full flavoured malty lager at reduced alcohol.
+The well rounded and moderately lingering bitterness provide a refreshing, clean finish.